 An Instrumentation amplifier is a kind of differential amplifier with additional input buffer stages.
 The addition of input buffer stages makes it easy to match (impedance matching) the amplifier with the preceding stage.
-In other words, we can say that the differential op-amp circuit providing high input impedances with ease of gain adjustment through the variation of a single resistor is called as the Instrumentation amplifier.
+In other words, we can say that the differential op-amp circuit providing high input impedances with ease of gain adjustment through the variation of a single resistor is called the Instrumentation amplifier.

 The gain of the Instrumentation Amplifier circuit is given by